getreu/tp-note/doc/source/tp-note--manual.md

 language[^1].

 _Tp-Note_ helps you to quickly get started writing notes with its powerful template system.
+If you like to keep your notes next to your files and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
-As _Tp-Note_ takes care that the note's filename is always synchronized with its document title, you will find back your notes easily.
+As _Tp-Note_ synchronizes the note's filename with its document title, you will find back your notes easily.

 _Tp-Note_ is available for Linux, Windows and iOS.
 This manual illustrates its main use-cases and how to get started:

 1. Fast start note-taking (when the lecture starts).
-2. Take a note about an existing (downloaded) file.
+2. Take a note about an existing or downloaded file.
 3. Bookmark and comment a hyperlink.
+4. Copy and annotate a page from a book.
+5. Best practise.
+6. Note taking for system administrators.

 If you want to customize _Tp-Note_ with own templates, another markup language, please consult the [man-page] for more technical details.